eatoin5hrdlu/EvoStat/README.md

 - OpenCV (on Linux add "apt-get install python-opencv")
 - SWI-Prolog with Xpce
 - Arduino IDE (Processing)
+- apt-get install these additional packages
-- python-psutil, ffmpeg, octave, (some other stuff, watch this space).
+  - python-psutil, ffmpeg, octave, dnsutil  (some other stuff, watch this space).
--
   - On Linux add : imagemagick (for conversion of image files)
-- apache2-utils: for Authentication (encrypted password) Files
+  - apache2-utils: for Web Authentication (encrypted password) Files
   -

 Getting Started
 ====
-Clone the EvoStat repo:
+1) Clone the EvoStat repo:

     git clone https://github.com/eatoin5hrdlu/EvoStat.git

+2) Create a "secrets" file in the EvoStat directory to enable sending of SMS messages

+Filename :       secrets
+File contents:   { 'login': 'your-email', 'password': 'your-password' }

+   Example: For gmail, your-email does not include "@gmail.com" Your login is just the first part of your email address

-Clone the plblue repo (Prolog interface to Bluetooth communication)
+3) Clone the plblue Git repository (Prolog interface to Bluetooth communication)

     git clone https://github.com/eatoin5hrdlu/plblue.git